gryootodd/gryootodd/README.md

 ੭ I love everything that has to do with otome games! (obey me, collar x malice, amnesia, mistyc messenger ... and more)

 I also really like role-playing games, rhythm games... and many more!
 In fact, I can like anything that catches my attention.
-I am a **big** fan of j-pop (I love MafuMafu so much, osaru and yuu miyashita) , vkei, gothic lolita, jirai kei + jirai dansha :3
+I am a **big** fan of j-pop (I love MafuMafu so much, osaru and yuu miyashita) , vkei, gothic lolita, jirai kei + jirai danshi :3

 ♱**DNI**: basic criteria of Dni, Just don't be weird with me, please.
 I may not like some fandoms, but I can tolerate them